Additional Financial Details

 Semester Summer Tuition Refund First Week* First Class Day 90% Second Week Second Class Day 80% Third Week Third Class Day 60% Fourth Week Fourth Class Day 40% Fifth Week Fifth Class Day 20% After these weeks or days None *including at least second class session in a regular semester

-Room refund follows the same schedule and policies above.
+Housing refund follows the same schedule and policies above.

-Board refund is provided at 90% of the unused full weeks remaining in the term.
+Food (Meal Plan) refund is provided at 90% of the unused full weeks remaining in the term.

 Students considering reducing their status from full time to part time (less than 12 hours) should discuss those plans with the Office of Financial Aid since most financial assistance is available only to full-time students.
 If students withdraw or are dismissed, scholarships and grants are prorated to the tuition charged.
 University scholarships and grants may be recomputed and the students charged for the unpaid cost.